HomeGuidesAPI ReferenceChangelog

 We'll use a two-step process to find the incentives that are available for our customers:

-1. Use the [Incentive Applicabilities][applicabilities] endpoint to find what parameters we need to collect to correctly determine eligibility for the incentives.
+1. Use the Get Incentive Applicabilities endpoint to find what parameters we need to collect to correctly determine eligibility for the incentives.

-2. Use the [Get Incentives][incentives] request along with the parameters we gathered in step (1) in order to actually determine the eligibility status for each incentive.
+2. Use the Get Solar Incentives endpoint along with the parameters we gathered from step (1) to determine the eligibility status for each incentive.

 Get the Required Applicabilities